iDestyKK/render_tools/mame/README.md

 Storing the ROM name allows playing back the file without the user having to specify the ROM name manually.
-The timestamps allow for better synchronisation between `stems.mka` and an exported
+The timestamps allow for better synchronisation between `stems.mka` and an exported AVI file's audio stream.